This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Do you have a child with cerebral palsy in Texas who was injured by medical mistakes?
-Obtaining an experienced lawyer and filing a cerebral palsy lawsuit can potentially provide you with compensation to care for your child.
+If your child has cerebral palsy, you have grounds to file a cerebral palsy lawsuit.
 You also have the right to file a complaint if your child has been discriminated against, but first, it’s important to know the basic steps of the Texas cerebral palsy lawsuit filing process.
+Work with a Texas cerebral palsy lawyer to get the best result for your child.

 What Kind of Lawsuit Should I File for My Child with Cerebral Palsy?